Statement of Purpose

 Services Provided

 The company provides personal care and support to people in their own homes.
 Services are commissioned by Social Services, the Health Authorities and private individuals.
 The client group ranges from 18 to 100+ with a wide range of needs.
 Care is provided 24 hours per day, 365 days of the year from short support visits to comprehensive packages of care.
 The company is able to offer 'live-in' care, 24-hour cover, waking and sleeping nights in addition to regular daytime visits.
+We also provide visits out of hours, between the hours of 10.00pm to 5.00am.

 Whilst a comprehensive service is offered there is a tendency towards higher dependency clients, those with special needs, rehabilitation and palliative care.
 The company also provides emergency out-of-hours services.

-The office is normally manned from 8am to 7pm each weekday and 8am to 4pm weekends with an out-of-hours telephone service to support staff and clients and to respond to emergencies.
+The office is normally manned from 8am to 6pm each weekday and 8am to 4pm weekends with an out-of-hours telephone service to support staff and clients and to respond to emergencies.

 Back to top